 6. Crediting brand partnerships

 Music videos offer record labels partnership opportunities with brands.
 This might also impact your music video title format.
+The video below exemplifies this type of synergy perfectly.

-Okay Go’s “Obsession” cross-promoted with Double A Paper.
+OK Go’s “Obsession” cross-promoted with Double A Paper.

 The music video title format is changing, but the same principles apply.
 Make sure the people who worked hard receive the credit they deserve.
+And once you know proper formatting, you can put it into effect.
+Next up, we'll look how important the actual text graphics you use for these credits are, along with some incredible examples from recent trends.